m99coder/scala-pet-store-step-by-step/README.md

   .resource
 ```

-Now you can test the application using `curl` like shown below.
+Now you can interact with the application using `curl` like shown below.

 ```bash
 $ # Creating a pet